Authors: Hu CY, Chan W, Delclos GP, Du XL

-Title: Effectiveness of adjuvant fluorouracil in clinical practice: a population-based cohort study of elderly patients with stage III colon cancer.
+Title: Adjuvant chemotherapy and risk of gastrointestinal, hematologic, and cardiac toxicities in elderly patients with stage III colon cancer.

 Last Updated: 02 Mar 2015